 Our mission is to provide scholarships for local Philadelphians in need to gain vocational training to help them get the skills and training needed to seek higher earning employment and better opportunities.

-“The Naked Peach ® has provided $30,000 to Philadelphians in need since we opened our first salon in Philadelphia in 2013”
+“The Naked Peach ® has provided $36,000 to Philadelphians in need since we opened our first salon in Philadelphia”

 Values: diversity, self care, giving back, leadership for women

-The owners story and why she is compelled to help local Philadelphians in need…..
+The Founder’s story and why she is compelled to help local Philadelphians in need…..

 When I was sixteen I became a teenage mom.
 I became what society would ‘label’ me as another statistic.
 I remember the day my son Antwon was born; it was like life came and punched me in the face.
 My youth as I knew it was officially over.
 I will never forget when my son was born, he looked up at me with these big beautiful green eyes, long lashes and really big lips.
 I instantly fell deeply in love; and knew I had to fight hard and make life happen for us.
 I soon found myself alone with no support going into my senior year of high school living in a homeless shelter.
 I was on bended knee.
 All I had was my son and God; and all I knew with all my heart was that we had to stay together no matter what.
 I was willing to endure anything; but being separated from my son was not on that list.
 By the grace of God, I was able to graduate high school on time with my class.
 I enrolled in college but ended up dropping out after a year.